AlbinNils98/GameArc/README.md

 1. **Java 23** (for the Spring Boot backend).
 2. **Node.js** and **npm** (for the React frontend, developed with Vite).
-3. **Docker** installed on your computer (for running the Docker Compose script for initializing the MySQL database).
+3. **Docker** installed on your computer (for running the Docker Compose script that initializes the MySQL database).
 5. **Twitch Client-ID** and **IGDB Access-Key** set as environment variables:
    - `IGDB_CLIENT_ID`
    - `IGDB_KEY`